Blue Nile Inc.: History

-Blue Nile was designated a Bizrate Circle of Excellence Award winner in 2016.
+Blue Nile was awarded a Bizrate Circle of Excellence Award winner in 2016.

 CEOs

-Mark Vadon (1999-2008)
+Mark Vadon (1999–2008)

 Vadon had been CEO of the company since its inception, but in 2008, he ascended to the post of executive chairman.
 In 2011, following the resignation of CEO Diane Irvine, he took on a more active role in the company.

-Diane Irvine (2008-2011)
+Diane Irvine (2008–2011)

-Irvine was promoted from President to CEO in 2008 and ran the company for 3 years.
+Irvine was promoted from president to CEO in 2008 and ran the company for three years.
 During her tenure as CEO she helped grow Blue Nile from sales of $14 million to over $300 million.

-Harvey Kanter (2012-2017)
+Harvey Kanter (2012–2017)

-Harvey was appointed as Blue Nile's CEO February 2012 and was at the helm of the company for 5 years before stepping down to give way to Jason Goldberg.
+Harvey was appointed as Blue Nile's CEO February 2012 and was at the helm of the company for five years before stepping down to give way to Jason Goldberg.
 He came to the Seattle-based e-tailer from Moosejaw Mountaineering and Backcountry Travel Inc., a Detroit-based maker of outdoor gear and apparel.
-Harvey is currently the Chairman of the Board at Blue Nile.
+Kanter is the chairman of the board at Blue Nile.
 While CEO Kanter led the once publicly traded diamond company to be purchased by Bain Capital Private Equity and Bow Street LLC for $500 million.

-Jason Goldberger (2017-2019)
+Jason Goldberger (2017–2019)

-In June 2017, former Chief Digital Officer of Target, Jason Goldberger, was appointed Blue Nile's CEO.
+In June 2017, former chief digital officer of Target, Jason Goldberger, was appointed Blue Nile's CEO.
 Goldberger also spent time at Gilt Groupe, Hayneedle and Amazon.
 Goldberg departed Blue Nile in 2019 while the interim position was held by Eric Anderson from Bain Capital Private Equity.

-Sean Kell (2019-2023)
+Sean Kell (2019–2023)

-Before joining Blue Nile in 2019, Sean served as Chief Executive Officer of A Place for Mom, where he was responsible for overall brand management and business expansion.
-Sean has led digital innovation and product management across leading online retail organizations including Expedia, Hotels.com and Starbucks.
+Before joining Blue Nile in 2019, Kell was Chief Executive Officer of A Place for Mom, where he was responsible for overall brand management and business expansion.